blogscot/django-examples/README.md

 # Setup

 I'm running Python 3.5 on a Windows 10 machine, using an Anaconda virtual environment; this works pretty nicely.

+# Hosting

+For the curious, you can find the blog application [here](http://blogscot.pythonanywhere.com/) .